diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us012/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Facilities Manager, I want to efficiently schedule resources to ensure optimal use and minimize downtime.
+As a GSM (Garden Services Manager), I want to import a .csv file containing lines with Water Point X, Water Point Y, and Distance so that I can have all possible routes that can be opened to lay pipes between each pair of water points, including their respective installation costs.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the client clarifications:**

-> **Question:** What types of resources need scheduling?
+> **Question:**
 >
-> **Answer:** Meeting rooms, projectors, and company vehicles.
+> **Answer:**

-> **Question:** What are the peak times for resource use?
+> **Question:**
 >
-> **Answer:** Peak times are generally from 9 AM to 2 PM on weekdays.

-> **Question:** Are there any preferences for certain departments or teams regarding resource allocation?
+> **Answer:**

+> **Question:**
 >
-> **Answer:** Yes, the sales department has priority on the first Monday of every month for meeting rooms and projectors.
+> **Answer:**

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The system must allow the scheduling of specified resources: meeting rooms, projectors, and vehicles.
+* **AC1:** The system must be able to import a CSV file with the specified format.
-* **AC2:** The system must prioritize resource requests based on departmental needs as specified.
+* **AC2:** The data must be validated for correctness and completeness.
-* **AC3:** The system should provide a visual calendar view of resource schedules.
+* **AC3:** Any duplicate or malformed entries should be reported to the user.
+* **AC4:** Valid entries should be stored in a unique data structure optimized for further operations like calculating the optimal routing..

 ### 1.4.
 Found out Dependencies

-* This feature relies on the availability of an accurate database of resources including their status (available or booked).
-* Integration with a departmental hierarchy system is needed to manage priority rules effectively.
+* US010 - Equipment Usage Analysis: Provides insights into the usage patterns of different equipment in the park, influencing decisions related to water consumption and irrigation system installation.
+* US011 - Park Use Data Collection: Collects demographic data about park users, including age groups and visit frequency, which can be correlated with water consumption data to identify usage trends and preferences.

 ### 1.5.
 Input and Output Data

 **Input Data:**

-* Resource type (meeting room, projector, vehicle)
-* Desired date and time for booking
-* Department making the booking
+* A CSV file with entries formatted as:
+    * Water Point X, Water Point Y, Distance

 **Output Data:**

-* Booking confirmation
-* Updated resource schedule in visual calendar format
+* A confirmation message about the successful import or details about any issues encountered during the process.
+* A data structure containing all validated routes and their associated costs.

 ### 1.6.
 System Sequence Diagram (SSD)